Croatian Democratic Union: Government of Jadranka Kosor (2009–2011)

-In the opposition
+In the opposition (2011–2016)

-After the 2011 parliamentary elections, the HDZ become the opposition after 8 years in government.
+After the 2011 parliamentary elections, the HDZ became the opposition after 8 years in government.
 The HDZ won its smallest number of votes since its founding, 563,215.

 On 20 May 2012, HDZ held a presidential election in which, a day later, Tomislav Karamarko become the winner and thus replaced Kosor as leader of the opposition.
 Karamarko announced that he would reestablish connections between Croatia and the Croatian diaspora.

 Karamarko earlier announced that, after a process of the detudjmanization of the HDZ, he would return to the policies of Franjo Tuđman.
 He also stated that he could be "neither for Ante Pavelić nor Josip Broz Tito", as both of them represented totalitarian systems.
 On 1 July 2013, HDZ received full member status of the European People's Party (EPP).
-On 11 March 2014, the HDZ and Ivo Sanader were found guilty of corruption.
+On 11 March 2014, the HDZ and Ivo Sanader were found guilty of corruption and were officially declared a criminal organization.

 Plenković government (2016–present)

 Following the collapse of the Tihomir Orešković government in June 2016, Tomislav Karamarko resigned as HDZ leader.
 The party elected former diplomat and member of the European Parliament Andrej Plenković as the new president, who won on a policy platform "devoid of extremes and populism".
 Plenković won the 2016 parliamentary election, in which he campaigned on a pro-European and moderate agenda.
 Plenković was appointed prime minister in October.